mtremmel/ICInG/README.md

 This was developed for use with Gasoline and ChaNGa N-body+SPH simulations, but should be able to be ported to other formats.

-Type help(pyCosmoColl.vanilla.genIC) in the python environment to get information on parameters to input.
+Type help(ICInG.vanilla.genIC) in the python environment to get information on parameters to input.

 -------------
 A Note on Units